yushanwebdev/launchtime-workshop/README.md

 ### Credits

-A huge thank you to @colbyfayock for creating such valuable content as this
+A huge thank you to [Colby Fayock](https://github.com/colbyfayock) for creating such valuable content as this.